-For this option we assume that the levee L4B is not constructed.
-Instead, there is a combination of house raising and purchase which could apply in North Wagga Wagga, as well as, other areas.
+For this option we assume that the levee is not constructed.
+Instead, there is a combination of house raising and purchase which could apply in North Wagga Wagga, and to a limited extend other suburbs in the flood area.

 - the house purchase option is applied to only those residential properties where the risks (AADs) currently exceed the proposed purchase price (assumed to be \$400,000). - the house raising option is then applied to the next group of properties where the risks are between \$120,000 to \$400,000.